 Top 11 Programming Languages That Will Lead In The Future

-The most popular programming languages in 2023 include –
+The most popular programming languages for 2024 include –

 - It is also swift and leverages simple syntax and can be used to create rich user interfaces and experiences.